opentargets/platform-etl-backend/README.md

 ## Step notes

+### Target Validation

+Inputs can be provided here where the only logic is to match an ENSG ID against an input column.
+Any input rows which can't be matched to a target in the platform will be discarded.

+Using mouse phenotypes as an example: we match on the column specified in the configuration `targetFromSourceId`.
+Any entry which cannot be matched to an ID in the platform's target dataset will be discarded.

 ### Drug

 The primary input source of the Drug dataset is ChEMBL.
 ChEMBL contains almost 2 million molecules, most which are are not 'drugs'.
 We define a drug to be any molecule that meets one or more of the following criteria:

 - There is at least 1 known indication;
 - There is at least 1 known mechanism of action; or
 - The ChEMBL ID can be mapped to a DrugBank ID.

 To run the `Drug` step use the example command under `Create a fat JAR` with `drug` as the step name.

 ### Baseline Expression
 The primary input sources of the baseline expression dataset are